peeramid-labs/eds/README.md

 This system acts as generalized and efficient factory which is designed in one-fits-all principle.
 It achieves this by splitting EDS users in following groups:
 - **Developers**: Create a distributable (statless) software that can be instantiated.
 It can use already deployed contracts and functionality!
 - **Distributors**: Security firms and traditional distributor agencies.
-Ensure that distributions they list are secure, trusted and act in their user interest!
+Ensure that distributions they list are secure (think of this as a runtime checked audit attestation), trusted and act in their user interest!
 - **Smart accounts**: Use Distributor softeware to plug it into you'r smart account!

 IN the background, there is extensive use of proxies to map instances, that are proxies, to a right functionality.
 Instances are also treated as middelwares that are hooked to distributor with use of [ERC7746](https://eips.ethereum.org/EIPS/eip-7746), in such way that caller cannot reach the functionality without first checking with distributor.
 The distributor in his turn, by default checks if the instance is valid distribution.